Difference between Lease vs Rent

 - The defining characteristic of a rental agreement is that the user of the asset is not responsible for the maintenance of it.
 It is the responsibility of the person who rents it to ensure it is in usable condition.

-- Rental agreements are better suited for assets which are to be used only on a temporary basis.
+- Rental agreements are better suited for assets that are to be used only on a temporary basis.
 In our case, the student needs the desktop only for a few weeks.
 So he would prefer renting it out rather than going to a lease agreement, which is for a longer duration.

 - Renting duration typically covers a shorter time period, usually a maximum of 1 year.
 Like lease agreement, rent agreement also has the option to extend the contract after the term ends.